Last Updated on February 9, 2021 by Pauline G. Carter

-Houdan Chickens are a French bred chicken, being named after the French city, Houdan, about 100 miles away from Paris.
+Houdan Chickens are French breed chickens, being named after the French city, Houdan, about 100 miles away from Paris.
 The city of Houdan was always associated with producing poultry and supplying Paris with its eggs and meat.

 Houdan Chicken | Breed Profile